Fun day organised by volunteers. You are welcome to suggest and help organise special events.

 What are the costs after I have registered and booked my space?

 After you have booked your space and registered with us,(registered volunteers travelling within 12 months of their first project abroad do not need to pay the registration fee again) there is only one one-off programme contribution of £150.
 This covers a visit of up to 12 weeks.
 This includes on-site accommodation at the school.
-Meals are provided Monday to Friday for approx. £4 a day, payable at the project.
+One large hot meal is provided Monday to Friday for approx. £4 a day, payable at the project.

-If you fly to Phnom Penh in the morning an airport pick up and transfer will be organised automatically for you for approx. £30, payable on arrival.
+If you fly to Phnom Penh in the morning during the week an airport pick up and transfer will be organised automatically for you for approx. £30, payable on arrival.